farahanasuhaimi/WebDev-Projects/README.md

 Date Started: 2 Dec 2020
 Last Updated: 4 Dec 2020

 Projects I've attempted.
 It will be in 2 division.
 Attempted and Finished projects.
-And anothe bonus division, which is the **Promising projects**.
+And another bonus division, which is the **Promising projects**.

 ---